 4. How many patients can your practice manage?

-“Cloud software influenced how many patients we can forecast to see a day and helped us see clearly from the outset how we could make money,” he explains.
+“Cloud software influenced how many patients we can forecast to see a day and helped us see clearly from the outset how we could make money,” he said.
 “It even impacted whether we wanted to go bulk billing or not.
 In fact, we wouldn’t go for bulk billing if it wasn’t for cloud.
 That’s how much of an influence cloud has on your business plan.”

-5. What is your projected weekly income?
+5. What’s your projected weekly income?

 To find out more, download our free ebook: ‘Calculating the cost of starting your medical practice’